base4nfdi/pid4nfdi/content/events/2025-08-14-elnfocusgroup/index.md

 The last meeting of the focus group took place on June 2, 2025.
 All relevant information is linked [here](https://pid.services.base4nfdi.de/events/2025-07-02-elnfocusgroup/).

 The next meeting will take place on **August 14, 2025, from 10:00 a.m. to 11:30 a.m.** If you would like to **join**, please contact Antonia Schrader at antonia.schrader@os.helmholtz.de for access details.
-#The Agenda can be found  [here](https://docs.google.com/document/d/1iOF6Yn49oMtpk55EDokf5qyQANQBC-T6C0vGPdApqQw/edit?tab=t.0#heading=h.x1fywokciu4n).
-The initial meeting of the focus group took place on **May 21, 2025, 1:00 to 2:30 pm**.
-In the meeting, PID4NFDI presented our two-year plan for the Base4NFDI integration phase, followed by an overview of ELNs by Tilo Mathes of Research Space and an intensive introductions to get to know each other.#Here are the slides and meeting notes:

 We truly appreciate your ongoing engagement in the focus groups.
 Your contributions are essential, and we hope these collective efforts will lead to both knowledge sharing and tangible, community-driven outputs.
 If you have any questions or require further information, please feel free to contact us via pid4nfdi@lists.nfdi.de.